MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Different Azure regions have slightly different cost profiles for some services.
 There may be further cost implications depending on the precise deployment regions chosen.

 - Availability Zones have a latency perimeter of less than 2 milliseconds between availability zones.
-  - For workloads that are particularly 'chatty' across zones this latency can accumulate to form a non-trivial performance penalty, ands incurring bandwidth charges for inter-zone data transfer.
+  - For workloads that are particularly 'chatty' across zones this latency can accumulate to form a non-trivial performance penalty, as well as incurring bandwidth charges for inter-zone data transfer.

 - An active-active deployment across Azure and other cloud providers can be considered to further mitigate reliance on global dependencies within a single cloud provider.
 A multi-cloud active-active deployment strategy introduces a significant amount of complexity around CI/CD, given the significant difference in resource specifications and capabilities between cloud providers.
 This necessitates specialized deployment stamps for each cloud.

 ### Design recommendations